-DEQ published the program's Annual Solicitation Newsletter in March 2020 to solicit loan applications.
+DEQ published the program's Annual Solicitation Newsletter in February 2021 to solicit loan applications.
 Although DEQ accepts loan applications at any time, DEQ reviews and scores applications three times per year.
-The next loan application deadline is Dec.
-11, 2020.
+The next loan application deadline is December 10, 2021.

-Under Oregon Administrative Rule 340-054-0025(6)(a), project applications will remain on the project priority list for up to 36 months, after which the applicant can request a six-month or 12-month extension, or the application will be removed from the plan.
-DEQ also removes project applications from the list upon execution of a loan agreement or at the applicant's request.
+Under Oregon Administrative Rule 340-054-0025(6)(a), project applications will remain on the project priority list for up to 36 months, after which the applicant can request a six-month or 12-month extension, or the application will be removed from the list.
+DEQ also removes project applications from the list upon execution of a loan agreement.

 DEQ used criteria in Oregon Administrative Rules 340-054-0026 and 340-054-0027 to rank projects.
 Project ranking criteria include: water quality standards, public health considerations, watershed health benefits, natural infrastructure inclusion, and other considerations.
 Rank order shifts as loan applications are added and removed from the project priority list.
-Appendix 2 includes all loan applications in rank order, project scores
+Appendix 2 includes all loan applications in rank order based on project scores.

-This Intended Use Plan includes 24 loan applications for a total of \$152,675,656 in requested funding, including six new loan applications and one loan application amendment:
+This Intended Use Plan includes 19 loan applications for a total of \$168,475,305 in requested funding, including six new loan applications: